Burry Port and Gwendraeth Valley Railway: Early operation

 The BP&GVR was simply a mineral railway (general merchandise was carried too) and operated without signalling.

 In December 1869 the BP&GVR tried out a double Fairlie locomotive, named Pioneer, which had been constructed for a Swedish railway (Nassjo Oscarshamn Railway) but not delivered to them.
 The trial was very successful and the company purchased the locomotive for £1,822, renaming it Mountaineer.
 A second double Fairlie was acquired soon after.

 The BP&GVR obtained a further act of Parliament, the Burry Port and Gwendreath Valley Railway Act 1872 (35 & 36 Vict. c. cxxvi), on 18 July 1872 authorising the raising of additional capital, and the construction of a branch to Kymer's Quay at Kidwelly.
 The extra capital was to be £97,000, though only £2,200 was actually taken up; borrowing was permitted and this was activated.
 The 2 1/4 mile section to Kidwelly Quay was opened in June 1873.
 However serious silting of the harbour meant that little use was made of it by shipping, and the railway activity was correspondingly limited.

-The neighbouring Gwendraeth Valleys Railway (GVR) had reopened in 1872 as a standard gauge line from the GWR at Kidwelly to Mynydd-y-Garreg.
+The neighbouring Gwendreath Valleys Railway (GVR) had reopened in 1872 as a standard gauge line from the GWR at Kidwelly to Mynydd-y-Garreg.
 Relations between the GVR and the BP&GVR became strained for a time over the supposedly inadequate working by the BP&GVR of GVR traffic to the quay, but matters later improved.
 The GVR was worked by the BP&GVR by agreement of 30 November 1876; the GVR only had one locomotive, and this was taken into BP&GVR stock.